 “Things become increasingly complicated beyond 60 kilograms.
 You start needing processes like quenching systems, additional space, even, as odd as it may sound, storage bins.
 Infrastructure becomes a huge part of the game once you start to scale.
 Plus, they become harder and harder to dial in roast profiles the larger you go.
-If you’re working with an expensive single origin, it’s possible to waste more product trying to decide what tastes best on a large roaster compared to a smaller one.
+If you’re working with an expensive single origin coffee bean, it’s possible to waste more product trying to decide what tastes best on a large roaster compared to a smaller one.
 Using a smaller roaster allows you to run smaller test batches resulting in less wasted product.”

 “Interesting.
 So, the decision to stay at 60 kilograms was for quality.”

 “Last question.
 Have you named it?”